sakshibakhade/palazoo-bella-vista-resturants/README.md

-# palazoo-bella-vista-resturants
+# palazzo-bella-vista-resturants

-The Palazoo Bella Vista Restaurant mini project is a simple yet interactive website designed using HTML, CSS, and JavaScript.
+The Palazzo Bella Vista Restaurant mini project is a simple yet interactive website designed using HTML, CSS, and JavaScript.
 The website is structured into four main sections:

 Home Section: A welcoming page that introduces visitors to the restaurant.